Prompto: An open source library for asynchronous querying of LLM endpoints: Library Design

 There are also optional keys that can be included in a prompt dictionary such as "\texttt{parameters}" which define the parameters or \emph{generation configuration} for a prompt such as the \emph{temperature}.
+Note that API services often have different names for the same generation parameter\footnote{\fontsize{8}{10}For example, to specify the maximum output tokens to generate, the OpenAI API uses \texttt{max\_tokens} while Gemini API uses \texttt{max\_output\_tokens}.}.
+In \texttt{prompto}, these parameters are not unified and the generation parameters specified in the prompt dictionary are directly passed to the API used.
 A "\texttt{group}" key could be defined to pass a user-specified grouping of the prompts which can be useful to process groups of prompts in parallel.
-There may also be other API or model-specific keys, for instance, with OpenAI and Gemini APIs, we allow a "\texttt{multimedia}" key for constructing prompts and inputs to multimodal models.